minnojs/docsite/content/en/docs/time/tutorials/hello.md

 });
 ```

 In the following section we will see how to populate the trial sequence.
 Later, we will see that `API` provides many additional functions that allow us to further customize the player.

-### Hello world
+### A simple trial
 Let's populate the sequence with a simple trial.
 The following trial displays the words "Hello world" at the center of the screen, and ends when you press `space`.

 ```javascript
 {